CypaxNET/VFD-Studio2/docs/README.md

 Q: Why doesn't VFD-Studio 2 support the [Noritake Itron 7000 series](https://www.noritake-elec.com/products/vfd-display-module/dot-matrix-graphic-display/gu-7000-series)?
 They even come with a serial interface!

 A: Those are nice.
 But I have none.
-Send me one and I'll make an update of VFD-Studio 2.
+Buy me one and I'll make an update of VFD-Studio 2 :smile:

 Q: Why VFD-Studio **2** - where is version 1?